TencentARC/ArcNerf/docs/models.md

 ### HashGridEmbedder
 The multi-res hashing embedding introduced in [Instant-ngp](https://arxiv.org/abs/2201.05989).

-It only embed xyz positions rather than direction.
+It only embeds xyz positions rather than direction.
 It uses multi-res volume grid index, hash them and get the embedding of grid_pts from hashmap, and get the embedding by interpolation.

 You can select the backend by setting `backend`=`torch`/`cuda`/`tcnn`.
 ### SHEmbedder
 The spherical harmonic hashing embedding introduced in [Instant-ngp](https://arxiv.org/abs/2201.05989).

-It only embed xyz direction rather than positions.
+It only embeds xyz direction rather than positions.

 You can select the backend by setting `backend`=`torch`/`cuda`/`tcnn`.
 ### DenseGridEmbedder
 The dense grid embedder directly extracts density and feature from a dense volume.
-It only embed xyz direction rather than positions.
+It only embeds xyz direction rather than positions.

 ## Tiny-cuda-nn
 Some encoders are implemented in [tiny-cuda-nn]() by Nvidia.
 You should clone the repo `--recursive`